 What strikes the reader from the get-go is how organized the book is.
 There are no misplaced chapters or quotations.
 Everything is so well-written that the conversations smoothly flow along.
 The way the author handled herself and her husband’s coming ordeal reflects this organized approach.
 She did not take any chances but instead listened to and relied on the wisdom of physicians that she had already judged capable of handling Chris’s condition.
 Notwithstanding the presence of an excellent medical team around her for support, she still had to navigate the rigors of Chris’s debilitating chemoradiation treatments, the difficulties of having a feeding tube inserted into Chris’s stomach, and the ups and downs of her husband’s health condition.

 What should touch the reader to the core is the author’s manifest spirituality.
 Despite the deep well of hopelessness that surrounded her and sometimes left her crying alone by herself, she truly believed that God had a plan cut out for her and Chris.
 She was also fortunate to have the support of faithful friends and neighbors and the indispensable presence of their children.
-Her alone time and inner-self reflections while doing exercise running around the neighborhood aided in keeping her glued to the straight and narrow path.
+Her alone time and inner-self reflections while doing exercises running around the neighborhood aided in keeping her glued to the straight and narrow path.